gautamsood15/profiles-rest-api/README.md

 # Profiles REST API

-This is the supplementary cheat sheet document for This project: [Profiles REST API](ec2-52-66-206-7.ap-south-1.compute.amazonaws.com)
+This is the supplementary cheat sheet document for This project:

 Creating a REST API in Python to manage users Profiles.
 Application is deployed over AWS.